-The site slopes to the west, away from Fitzroy Park and the existing building is built into the slope.
-No. 53 Fitzroy Park dates from 1952 and was designed by the architect Stephen Gardiner and is a flat-roofed dwelling house of a 'cuboid form', the first floor of which is clad in horizontal white-painted weatherboarding with brick used elsewhere (see Photograph 2.1 below).
-A double garage is incorporated into the front section of the building.

-As the site slopes downwards (to the west) away from the street, the rear garden level is set one storey lower than at Fitzroy Park road level.
+- The application site slopes to the west, away from Fitzroy Park, with the existing building built into the slope.
+53 Fitzroy Park dates from 1952 and was designed by the architect Stephen Gardiner.
+It is a flat-roofed dwelling house of a 'cuboid form', the first floor of which is clad in horizontal white-painted weatherboarding with brick used elsewhere (see Photograph 2.1 below).
+A double garage is incorporated into the front section of the building. - As the site slopes downwards (to the west) away from the street (Fitzroy Park), the rear garden level of the site is set one storey lower than at Fitzroy Park road level.
 Two storeys are presented to each of the front and rear elevations, with the front elevation facing Fitzroy Park one storey higher than the rear elevation in real terms, which is evidenced when viewed from either side elevation.